 Nothing is one size fits all in the migraine treatment plan options.
 It can take some extensive time to find what works and while that can be exhausting it could also change your quality of life.
 There are many new medications on the market specifically created for migraines.
 As these are rolled out it is important to communicate with your doctor to find what works best for you.
 Each person is different so it is important to be patient and not give up hope.

-There are also other relief aids and habits you can add to your daily life to help win the battle against migraines.
-These can include simple things like an eye mask.
-This could also be trying yoga or other activities that help your wellbeing as a person and migraine patient.
+There are also other relief aids and habits you can add to your daily life to help win the battle against migraine.
+These can include simple things like an eye mask or a migraine cap.
+This could also be trying yoga or other activities that help your well-being as a person and migraine patient.

 Neurologists are doctors who specialize in treating migraines.